schorschii/MensaGuthaben-iOS/README.md

 - iOS 13 or newer

 ## Successfully Tested Cards
-* TU Dresden (nur Emeal-Card des Studentenwerks; Unterstützung der Campuscard ist technisch nicht möglich)
+* TU Dresden (only Studentenwerk Emeal card; support for the Campuscard is technically not possible)
 * Uni Leipzig
 * HS/Uni Flensburg (Studentenwerk SH)
 * TU Darmstadt